Skip to main content

 Low Progesterone

-It’s very likely that you have low progesterone levels.
+It looks unlikely that you have low progesterone levels.
+That is really great.

 Progesterone is another steroid hormone that works hand in hand with estrogen as its counterbalance partner.
-It’s important to balance out your progesterone levels.
 Progesterone’s role is to regulate the uterine lining (i.e., it keeps the lining from getting too thick), mood and sleep.
-Low progesterone levels often cause infertility, miscarriages, night sweats, sleeplessness, PMS and irregular menstrual cycles.
-It’s also common for women to experience painful and/or swollen breasts, heavy or painful periods, bloating, easily disrupted sleep, or itchy or restless legs.
+Low progesterone levels often cause infertility, night sweats, sleeplessness, PMS and irregular menstrual cycles.
+It’s also common for women to experience painful and/or swollen breasts, heavy or painful periods, bloating, easily disrupted sleep or itchy or restless legs.
 Healthy progesterone levels are needed to conceive and maintain a healthy pregnancy.

 What can you do?